Helmut Gernsheim

 Helmut Erich Robert Kuno Gernsheim (1 March 1913 – 20 July 1995) was a historian of photography, a collector and a photographer.

 Early life and education

 Born in Munich, Germany, he was the third son of the academic librarian Karl Gernsheim and his wife Hermine Scholz.
-He studied art history at the Ludwig Maximilian University of Munich.
+He studied art history at the Ludwig-Maximilians-Universität München.
 He took up photography in 1934 at the urging of his brother, :de:Walter Gernsheim, who thought it a more practical profession for someone from a partially Jewish background who intended to leave Nazi Germany.
 He graduated from the State School of Photography, Munich, after two years' study.
 Beginning in the late 1930s, he made commercial work, some in colour using the German Uvachrome process, before going to Paris for an exhibition of his work and then to London to work on commissions from the National Gallery, for Rolls-Royce and the shipping line P&O.